resolutedetail/resolutedetail/README.md

 -
 -
 -  Why "resolutedetail" for a name?
 -  In deciding this name - this branding - I wanted something that both represents my ancestry, my profession, and my values.
 My earliest relatives immigrated to America from Germany before the first World War and passed down my given name through the generations.
 This name comes from the Germanic root Wilhem, composed of the wil (will or desire) and helm (helmet or protection).
+I thought damn, that hits pretty close!
 -
 -  --A boring chain of search strings later--
 -
--  I noticed the phrase "resolute protector" in relation to my name and instantly thought, "a loyal soldier in the defense against cyber wrong doers!"
-I kept 'resolute' and appended the word 'detail'.
-Attention to detail is an action and a skill that demonstrates so many values.
-It shows how much you care, like the Uber driver who provides bottled water and other comforts OR the script writer that included detailed comments.
+-  I noticed the phrase "resolute protector" in relation to my name and instantly thought of a loyal soldier in the defense against cyber wrong doers!"
+So, I kept 'resolute' and appended the word 'detail'.
+Why Detail?
+Paying attention to detail is an skill and action that demonstrates so many values.
+It shows ownership and care in what you do.
+Just like the Uber driver who provides bottled water, charging cables, gum, and other comforts.
+Just like the script writer that included detailed comments to ensure everyone knows what it does and how it does it.
 It demonstrates a high level of situational awareness.
 It saves time.
-I associate it to ones integrity and respect.
+I often associate it with a person's level of integrity and respect for fellow humans.  resolutedetail - a determined and unwavering approach to the craft.
+-
 -
 <!---
 resolutedetail/resolutedetail is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.